-Standards and interpretations that have recently been issued or amended but are not yet effective have not been adopted by the Group for the reporting period ending 31 March 2012.
-Ghese are outlined in the table below.
+Standards and interpretations that have recently been issued or amended but are not yet effective have not been adopted by the Group for the reporting period ending 30 September 2013.
+These are outlined in the table below.

-Reference Gitte Summary Application date of standard impact on Group financial statements Application date for Group ПZ IFRS 9 (2010) NZ IFRS 9 Financial Instruments Chis standard is part of the IASB's project to replace IAS 39 Financial Instruments: Recognition and Measurement.
-Che standard applies to financial assets, their classification and measurement.
-1 January 2015 The Group has not yet determined the effect, if any, on the Group Financial Statements.
-1 April 2015 All financial assets are required to classified on the basis of the entity's business model for managing the financial assets and the contractual cash flow characteristics of the financial asset.
-Financial assets are initially measured at fair value plus, in the case of a financial asset not fair value through profit or loss, particular transaction costs and subsequently measured at amortised cost or fair value. at Firmonisation Amendments Amendments to ITZ IFRS to Fiarmonise with IFRS and Australian Accounting Standards (ITZ IAS 1,7,8,12,16,20,28,31,34,40) Ghese amendments harmonise NZ IFRS with A IFRS.
-Ghey also reinstate some options previously removed from NZ IFRS such as the requirement to use an independent valuer.
-1 July 2011 Ghe Group has not yet determined the effect, if any, on the Group Financial Statements.
-1 April 2012 ITZ IFRS 10 Consolidated Financial Statements, Joint Arrangements and Disclosure of Interests in Other Entities Ghese new standards may impact entities consolidated into the Group accounts and the disclosure requirements thereof.
-1 Januar y 2013 The Group has not yet determined the effect, if any, on the Group Financial Statements.
-1 April 2013 ΠΖ IFRS 13 Fair Value Measurement ΠΖ IFRS 13 establishes a single source of guidance under ΠΖ IFRS for determining the fair value of assets and liabilities. ΠΖ IFRS 13 do not change when an entity is require to use fair value, but rather, provide guidance on how to determine fair value under ΠΖ IFRS when fair value under ΠΖ IFRS when fair value is required or permitted by ΠΖ IFRS Application of this guidance may result in different fair values being determined for the relevant assets. ΠΖ IFRS 13 also expands the disclosure requirements for all asset or liabilities carried at fair value.
-Of includes information about the assumptions and the qualitative impact of those assumptions on the fair value determined. ed es.
-The Group has not yet determined the effect, if any, on the Group Financial Statements.
-1 April 2013
+Reference Title Summary Application Impact on Group financial Application

+date of statements date for

+standard Group

+NZ IFRS 9 NZ IFRS 9 Financial This standard is part of the IASB's 1 January The Group has not yet 1 April

+(2010) Instruments project to replace IAS 39 Financial 2015 determined the effect, if any, 2015

+Instruments: Recognition and on the Group Financial

+Measurement.
+The standard applies to Statements.

+financial assets, their classification

+and measurement.

+All financial assets are required to b

+classified on the basis of the entity's 6

+business model for managing the

+financial assets and the contractual

+cash flow characteristics of the

+financial asset.
+Financial assets are

+initially measured at fair value plus, the case of a financial asset not at f

+value through profit or loss, particul

+transaction costs and subsequently

+measured at amortised cost or fair

+value.

+NZ IFRS 10 Consolidated Financial These new standards may impact 1 January The Group has not yet 1 April

+NZ IFRS 11 Statements, Joint entities consolidated into the Group determined the effect, if any, 2013

+NZ IFRS 12 Arrangements and Disclosure accounts and the disclosure on the Group Financial

+of Interests in Other Entities requirements thereof.
+Statements.

+NZ IFRS 13 Fair Value Measurement NZ IFRS 13 establishes a single sou rce 1 January The Group has not yet 1 April

+of guidance under NZ IFRS for 2013 determined the effect, if any, 2013

+determining the fair value of assets on the Group Financial

+and liabilities.
+NZ IFRS 13 does not Statements.

+change when an entity is required to)

+use fair value, but rather, provides

+guidance on how to determine fair

+value under NZ IFRS when fair value is

+required or permitted by NZ IFRS.

+Application of this guidance may res sult

+in different fair values being

+determined for the relevant assets.

+IFRS 13 also expands the disclosure requirements for all assets or liability

+carried at fair value.
+This includes 100

+information about the assumptions

+and the qualitative impact of those

+assumptions on the fair value

+determined.

+uctornilleu. ļ 1